cscwcu/workshops/success-in-computer-science/time_management.md

 like, and of course any extra-curricular's going on.
 It's just a really good way to keep track of everything going on in your life.
 I personally just use my Apple calendar, but there are PLENTY of good apps out there that can help.
 Just find one you like and stick with it!

+#### 3.2.1 To-Do List

+Some people will prefer a todo list compared to a stricter calendar or planner.
+If you think you would find it easier to just have a simple arrangement of tasks you have to get done today, do that instead of strictly setting everything up!

+#### 3.2.2 Make your own Deadlines
+You can also set deadlines for yourself which may be more effective than school deadlines.
+Often school deadlines will overlap, so making your own schedule for when you "have" to get an assignment done is really effective.
+Say you need this project done by Wednesday, so you can finish the other project by Friday!

 ## 3.3 Stick to a Schedule/Routine